-All children are assessed using the Early Learning Assessment twice per year to assess seven domains of growth and development.
-This assessment contains learning progressions to assess the skills, knowledge, and behaviors of children.
+All children are evaluated using the Early Learning Assessment (ELA) to gauge seven domains of growth and development.
+This assessment contains learning progressions to measure the skills, knowledge, and behaviors of children.

 An additional assessment is administered to preschoolers to assess communication, gross motor, fine motor, problem solving and personal-social skills.
-These measures are called the Ages and Stages Questionnaire: Third Edition (ASQ:3) & Ages and Stages Questionnaire: Social Emotional (ASQ:SE).
+These instruments are called the Ages and Stages Questionnaire: Third Edition (ASQ:3) & Ages and Stages Questionnaire: Social Emotional (ASQ:SE).
 Results of these assessments will be shared with parents.